kylejones200/psis_4700_applied_ai/webslides/weekdetail_Retrieval-Augmented-Generation-RAG.md

 ## Summary

-RAG connects AI to real data.
+RAG connects AI to real data
-It retrieves first, then reasons.
+It retrieves first, then reasons
 That's how AI stays relevant after training

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.